AdobeDocs/commerce-frontend-core/src/pages/ui-components/listing-grid.md

 ---
-group: ui-components-guide
-title: Listing (grid) component
+title: Listing (grid) component | Commerce Frontend Development
+decsription:
 ---

+# Listing (grid) component

 Listing is a [basic component](index.md#general-structure) that implements grids, lists, and tiles with filtering, pagination, sorting, and other features.